 - October – Fall leaves changing, larches in Leavenworth, rain

-Outside of weather, the day you choose could also heavily effect your elopement day!
+Outside of the weather, the day you choose traffic could also heavily affect your elopement day!
 I highly recommend avoiding holidays and weekends if you can for an elopement at any popular trails and in any of the National Parks.
-Washington is an adventure driven state, these areas are busy on the weekend!
-The 4th of July weekend in the Forks, Wa area is a huge celebration, making this holiday a bad time to elope in Olympic National Park.
+Washington is an adventure-driven state, these areas are busy on the weekend!
+The 4th of July weekend in the Forks, WA area is a huge celebration, making this holiday a bad time to elope in Olympic National Park.
 You can also always consider a sunrise elopement to try and avoid crowds on the trails and in the parks.

 How to get to your elopement destination in Washington?

 If you are coming from out of state you most likely will fly.
 The main airport in Washington is SEA TAC an international airport located in Seattle.
 The beauty is that it is pretty centrally located, but you will want to rent a car to get to where you will be eloping.
-In most cases you can get to your destination in a non 4×4 car in the state of Washington, but there also many options you could off road to so you may want to look info rentals of this nature.
+In most cases, if you want to elope in Washington, you can get to your destination in a non 4×4 car, but there also many off-road options you could choose, so you may want to look info rentals of this nature.